wangyuanhao/TEMI/README.md

 ```
 /SVS/
-|-- Subfold/
+|-- subfolder/
 |	  |-- sampleID_somthing.svs
 ```

 in the `run_openslide_tile_WSI.m`.
 The size of patches is indicated by `tileSize`.

-The result of patches of slides are stored in the `outDir` with structures
+The tiled patches of slides are stored in the `outDir` with structures

 ```
 /outDir/valid